Kaisorius/BreezeUI/README.md

 # BreezeUI
-BreezeUI is a lightweight Roblox Luau UI library built with its own uniqueness and love.
+BreezeUI is a lightweight Roblox Luau UI library built with its own uniqueness.

 ## Loadstring